fbpx

 PrEP stands for Pre-Exposure Prophylaxis.
 For anyone at risk of HIV, it’s a highly effective prevention strategy that combines using prescription medication with regular sexual health testing — more on PrEP in our Knowledge Hub.

-Over 68,000 people across Australia have already tried one of three different ways to use PrEP as a safe and convenient way to protect themselves against HIV… but should you trust a guy who says he’s on PrEP?
+More than 80,000 people in Australia have already tried one of three different ways to use PrEP as a safe and convenient way to protect themselves against HIV… but should you trust a guy who says he’s on PrEP?

 Let’s assume the trust here isn’t about buying a car off him and get straight to the point: we’re talking about sex.
 To be specific, it’s a little question that might have popped into your mind: Does him using PrEP make it OK to do it without a condom?